HELOC Loans

 Payment transition

 When the draw period ends and interest-only payments convert to capital-plus-interest, monthly payments increase.
-The provider assesses affordability at the repayment-period payment level before the facility is set up, but the borrower should plan and budget for this transition independently.
-A broker can model the exact transition for your draw pattern and facility size.
+The provider assesses affordability at the repayment-period level before the facility is set up, but the borrower should plan for this transition independently.

 4